-The Achieve Tahoe Program Center is located at Alpine Meadows Resort in the North Lake Tahoe area of Northern California.
-Lessons are offered at Alpine Meadows, Squaw Valley, and Northstar.
-We are open daily for lessons from December 17, 2020 through April 24, 2021 (conditions permitting).
+The Achieve Tahoe Program Center is located at Alpine Meadows at Palisades Tahoe in the North Lake Tahoe area of Northern California.
+Lessons are offered at Alpine Meadows, Olympic Valley, and Northstar.
+We are open daily for lessons from December 3, 2021 through April 29, 2022 (conditions permitting).

 We are a member school of the Professional Ski Instructors of America (PSIA).
 Our PSIA-certified instructors and trained volunteers make skiing or snowboarding possible for anyone with physical, sensory, or intellectual disabilities.

 We invite and encourage people of all skill levels – first-timers to advanced – and abilities to come take a lesson with us.
 We can accommodate just about anyone with any disability through our specialized teaching techniques and adaptive equipment.

 We utilize each person’s individual abilities to help them experience the greatest amount of independence they can in recreation.
 The following snowsports lesson types are different methods that can be used to assist participants in gaining such independence.

 Two-Track (Age: 4+ | Weight Limit: None)

 Two-tracking is stand up skiing on two skis, therefore making two tracks in the snow.
 Stand-up skiing is for students with a wide range of disabilities.
 Adaptive equipment and teaching techniques are utilized to help students with balance, coordination, motor control, sequencing, communication, and processing challenges to achieve independence in stand-up skiing.